stickyweather/stickyweather.github.io/_posts/2023-11-03-light-transit-atlanta.md

 author: Forrest Brown
 robots: index, follow
 comments: true
+# [choose from one of the following categories: climate, sustainability, the south, ideas, politics, urbanism, misc]
+category: urbanism
 ---
 Ah, Atlanta.
 The city where I was born, and the city where I now live.